Sign Language in VR

 Unreal Engine was chosen as the high-resolution photogrammetry assets allowed for the creation of highly immersive environments, negating the low fidelity impacting presence issue found in my previous VR testing.
 Each video was between three and four minutes in length, allowing time for participants to view the full environment whilst not becoming fatigued by the device.

-Four continuous panoramic shots of the high-fidelity virtual test environments
+Four panoramic shots of the high-fidelity virtual test environments

 A within-subject two-factor independent variable design was followed, with two independent variables, each with two levels.
 Within-subject design was chosen as it requires fewer participants to run, as well as minimising errors occurring from individual differences, for example VR experience or BSL fluency.